cdeutsch/MVC3PluploadToAmazonS3/README.markdown

 ## Usage ##

+Upload the crossdomain.xml found in the root of the site to your Amazon S3 Bucket.

 Modify the settings in HomeController.cs to use your Amazan credentials and set your S3 bucket.

 ## History ##

 ### 7/15/2011 ###
 * Created
+* Added crossdomain.xml example